microsoft/TypeScript-New-Handbook/chapters/Basics.md

 Perhaps surprisingly, calling `Date()` in JavaScript returns a `string`.
 On the other hand, constructing a `Date` with `new Date()` actually gives us what we were expecting.

-Anyway, we can quickly fix up the error:
+We can quickly fix up the error:

 ```ts
 function greet(person: string, date: Date) {